-Michael W. Streed, as the SketchCop, is one of the world’s leading forensic artists based out of Orange County, California and the Baltimore and Washington D.C. areas.
+Michael W. Streed, known as the SketchCop, is one of the world’s leading forensic artists based out of Orange County, California and the Baltimore and Washington D.C. areas.
 Streed has been involved in law enforcement for over 35 years and though he is now a retired sergeant, he still works on cases for the Baltimore Police Department as their full-time sketch artist.
 In his first three years working with the Baltimore police, Streed created over 400 sketches.

 Michael Streed grew up in Orange, California, dreaming of being a Disney animator.
 His father was a police officer in Orange County for 30 years and Streed eventually followed in his footsteps, becoming a police officer himself.
 However, he never forgot his passion for art and took courses to become a police sketch artist.
 Streed’s drawings have helped identify robbers, rapists, and murders among other criminals and his expertise has been instrumental in trials where the prosecution has little more to go on than circumstantial evidence.